 And then (rather occasionally), I construct magic myself.
 I may find an abstraction that allows others to just use it.
 I take care of the gory details, so they don’t have to.
 Seeing such magic being used matter-of-factly is a satisfying experience indeed!

 I’ve always enjoyed designing and coding network communication and remote interfaces.
 Never has network stuff been more commonplace, more in demand than today.
 Most likely, the demand will increase even more, given current trends like industry 4.0, digitalization, and IoT.

 Software nowadays goes distributed in grand style.
 At one extreme, I’ve been involved in projects with worldwide deployment of software, servicing dozens of millions of customers in various continents.
 At another extreme, brittle radio links connect power-constrained IoT devices.

 Either way (and many other ways in between): Going distributed raises lots of interesting problems.
 I can reasonably hope to continue receiving my fair share of those, and look forward to tackling them.

 Flotillas of small ships cruise the oceans.
 Applications are distributed across continents, into clouds, onto IoT devices.
 For this, of course, a lot of shipbuilding and distribution needs to be going on.
 “Automate, automate, automate”, the battle-cry resounds.

-Recently, I automated installing entire clusters (operating system, cluster management software, and related services on diverse hosts) on top of a cloud infrastructure.
+Recently, I automated installing entire clusters (operating system, cluster management software, and related services on diverse hosts) on top of some vendor’s cloud infrastructure.
 Compare this with the humble beginnings of installing a single application on a single PC some 25 years ago.
 Solving automation problems has always been a satisfying experience.
 These days, it gets better and better.